 RCS Z-Wave Communicating Thermostat (001-01773)

-Wanna have an all in one solution for standard and heat pump HVAC?
+Wanna have an all-in-one solution for standard and heat pump HVAC?
 Here you have it.
-This communicative thermostat from RCS is engineered to comply with the most HVAC systems.
+This communicative thermostat from RCS is engineered to comply with most HVAC systems.

 Nevertheless, it went old-school with a graphical LCD display and white backlight.
 You have four and two buttons for your programming needs.